featurevisor/featurevisor/docs/roadmap.md

 - Get more tests in
 - Improve documentation
 - Prettify the CLI output
-- Make SDK more debuggable by printing logs in runtime
 - Get enough feedback to release v1.0.0 stable

 ## Next phase